Admission FAQs

 Answers to Essential Admission Questions

-If you have a question that is not covered here, please contact our Admission Team, who will be happy to provide you with the information that you need.
+If you have a question that is not covered here, please contact our Admission Team at admission@sandiaprep.org.
+They will be happy to provide you with the information that you need.

 Tuition assistance is available for many income levels.
 In fact, 40% of our current students receive tuition assistance.
 If the cost feels out of reach based on your family's budget, we believe that 45 minutes of tuition assistance paperwork is worth the time to explore this possibility.
 A Sandia Prep education is an investment that will last a lifetime for your child.

-My child gets stressed out during testing.
-What if he doesn’t do well on the admission test?
+• My child gets stressed out during testing.
+What if they don’t do well on the admission test?

 We like to reassure applicants that admission testing is only one piece of the application process.
 We are looking for reasons to admit motivated, talented students, not turn them away.
 A student's academic record, attitude toward learning, and how they contribute to their school and surrounding community are more important to us than just test scores.

-My child doesn’t want to leave her friends and is worried that she won’t know anyone at Prep.
-How can I reassure her?
+• My child doesn’t want to leave their friends and is worried that they won’t know anyone at Prep.
+How can I reassure them?

 The Center for Learning Excellence (CFLE) at Sandia Prep offers academic services to meet the individual needs and learning styles of students.
 It is our philosophy that all attending students should be afforded opportunities to succeed academically.
 Students with a diagnosed learning disability, or medical condition significantly impacting academic performance, are entitled to an accommodation plan.
 Accommodation plans outline modifications to the environment, assignments, or expectations to create more equitable learning experiences for students.
 Specific accommodations could include but are not limited to: extended time on tests, quizzes, or assignments; preferential seating; allowance of technology for note-taking; or more frequent contact with a teacher.
 Parents are involved in the creation and update of the plans, and the plans are distributed at the beginning of each academic year to teachers with a briefing from our CFLE Director and Psychologist & Director of Wellness.

 We want our students to be adventurous and to explore a wide variety of activities and interests.
 Just take it a step at a time!
-You won’t be able to do everything all at once, but as you become more accustomed to Sandia Prep, you’ll figure out how to try out for a musical, join an Outdoor Leadership Program outing, run track, and much more, if that’s what you want to do!
+Our students won’t be able to do everything all at once, but as they become more accustomed to Sandia Prep, they’ll figure out how to try out for a musical, join an Outdoor Leadership Program outing, run track, and much more, if that’s what they want to do.
 The possibilities are endless!

 We love having families who know that Sandia Prep is where they want to be!
 Here’s what we suggest:

-- Send your Release of Records form to the registrar at your child’s current school.
-Keep an eye out for emails from us that it’s time to send your child’s Math and English teachers our recommendation forms.
+• Send your Release of Records form to the registrar at your child’s current school.
+Keep an eye out for emails from us regarding the time to send your child’s math and English teachers our recommendation forms.
 That’s it!